How does a pediatric practice order tests, enter diagnoses, code, and bill for visits related to the COVID-19 pandemic?

 In PCC EHR, when you click “Order” next to a lab, the appropriate LOINC will be part of the order.
 You can configure lab orders so results can be sent back to your practice electronically, if your lab vendor supports e-lab integration.

-Labcorp and Quest have provided the following vendor-specific identifiers:
+Labcorp and Quest have provided the following vendor-specific identifiers, which PCC added to all practice systems:

 - Labcorp COVID-19 Test: 139900